russelltg/wl-screenrec/README.md

           which video codec to use.
 Ignored if `--ffmpeg-encoder` is supplied [default: auto] [possible values: auto, avc, hevc, vp8, vp9, av1]
       --ffmpeg-muxer <FFMPEG_MUXER>
           Which ffmpeg muxer to use.
-Guessed from output filename by default --ffmpeg-encoder <FFMPEG_ENCODER>
+Guessed from output filename by default --ffmpeg-muxer-options <FFMPEG_MUXER_OPTIONS>
+          Options to pass to the muxer.
+Format looks like key=val,key2=val2 --ffmpeg-encoder <FFMPEG_ENCODER>
           Use this to force a particular ffmpeg encoder.
 Generally, this is not necessary and the combo of --codec and --hw can get you to where you need to be
+      --audio-codec <AUDIO_CODEC>
+          Which audio codec to use.
+Ignored if `--ffmpeg-audio-encoder` is supplied [default: auto] [possible values: auto, aac, mp3, flac, opus]
+      --ffmpeg-audio-encoder <FFMPEG_AUDIO_ENCODER>
+          Use this to force a particular audio ffmpeg encoder.
+By default, this is guessed from the muxer (which is guess by the file extension if --ffmpeg-muxer isn't passed)
       --encode-pixfmt <ENCODE_PIXFMT>
           which pixel format to encode with. not all codecs will support all pixel formats.
 This should be a ffmpeg pixel format string, like nv12 or x2rgb10
       --encode-resolution <ENCODE_RESOLUTION>